 The page picture comes from a hentai manga.
-It's nothing special, really: one very common "plot" of hentai is that a guy notices a female friend of his is lookin' mighty fine, and somehow, somewhere, for some reason, they couple.
+It contains a common plot in which a guy notices a female friend of his is lookin' mighty fine, and eventually they become a couple.
 You know what coupling is, right?
 It's sexual intercourse.

 In D.N.Angel, Rika decides to go check on Daisuke after he mysteriously collapsed in the middle of school.
 After getting flustered at the sight of his sleeping face, Riku notes that Daisuke looks a bit more mature than she remembers him being, and that it's only a matter of time before he turns into a full-blown bishonen.

 In Haruhi Suzumiya, present-Mikuru is a little moe girl who (despite having a large male following) is generally referred to more as cute or adorable than hot or sexy.
 Her future version however, generally gets labels like "bombshell" applied to her, and whenever she does anything at all, Kyon uses adjectives like "seductively" to describe it.
 It's hard to tell in the anime because of Generic Cuteness, but future-Mikuru is still drawn a bit more beautiful than her younger version.

 In Miyuki, Masato feels this way regarding Miyuki Wakamatsu - who is his stepsister...